patchlevel/event-sourcing/docs/pages/repository.md

 !!! warning

     When the method is called, the aggregate is always reloaded and rebuilt from the database.

 !!! note

     You can only fetch one aggregate at a time and don't do any complex queries either.
     Projections are used for this purpose.

+!!! tip

+    If you want to automatically initialize an aggregate if it cannot be found in the store, you can use the [Auto Initialize](aggregate.md#auto-initialize) feature.

 ### Has an aggregate

 You can also check whether an `aggregate` with a certain id exists.